Grid tie (also known as grid-intertied or utility-interactive) systems are intended to operate in parallel with an electric utility.

 Such configuration is the most common, simplest and less expensive than other types of grid-interactive residential PV setups.
 Currently, an average net cost of an installed batteryless on-grid PV generators for homes is under $7 per watt.
 For homeowners a large portion of this cost may be offset by various credits and rebates.
 The main disadvantage of such systems is that normally they do not provide any back-up power during blackouts even if sun is shining and the PV array is producing enough energy.
 For a backup you need to use a battery-based systems with special inverters.

 PRINCIPLES OF OPERATION AND WIRING DIAGRAM

-Below is a simplified schematic of a typical grid tie solar power system that illustrates its operation.
+Here is a simplified schematic of a basic grid tie solar power system that illustrates its operation.

 Several strings of solar panels are paralleled in the combiner that includes fuses or circuit breakers.
 It is desirable although not required to have a separate overcurrent interrupter for each string.

 One of the two DC busses from the PV array are usually grounded.
 In theory, either buss can be grounded- you need to check your part's manual.
 Most inverters come configured for negative ground, although some panels manufacturers recommend positive ground for higher efficiency.
 The combiner frame or the PV arrays grounding conductor should also bonded to an earth rod.
 A manual DC disconnect switch is required at the place where the cables from the solar array enter the house.
 In U.S. the DC systems in use today can be up to 600V.
 Since it is hard to find UL listed single-pole breakers rated for 600VDC, installers often use a breaker with mulitple poles connected in series.
 To reduce the possibility of a fire and to protect the system from a damage caused by lightings it is desirable to have a voltage-clamping device, such as a metal oxide varistor (MOV) across the DC buss.